moondance-labs/tanssi-docs/dapp-developers/developer-toolkit/ethereum-api/dev-env/hardhat.md

     await box.store(5);
     ```

-The transaction will be signed by your EVM account and be broadcast to the network.
+Your EVM account will sign the transaction and broadcast it to the network.
 The output should look similar to:

 --8<-- 'code/dapp-developers/developer-toolkit/ethereum-api/dev-env/hardhat/terminal/interact.md'

-Notice your address labeled `from`, the address of the contract, and the `data` that is being passed.
+Notice your address labeled `from`, the contract's address, and the `data` being passed.
 Now, you can retrieve the value by running:

 ```js
 await box.retrieve();